koaning/uvtrick/README.md

 ### uvtrick

-> A super duper hacky demo of a trick, via `uv` and pickle, to run Python code in another venv ... into this one.
+> A fun party trick, via `uv` and pickle, to run Python code from another venv ... into this one.

 ## Quickstart